Center for Comparative Legal Studies and Post-Conflict Peacebuilding

 WHO WE ARE

-The Center for Comparative Legal Studies and Post-Conflict Peacebuilding is made up of faculty, students, alumni, our partners, and the William & Mary community.
-We have recognized experts in approximately ten areas of law, and routinely produce cutting-edge scholarship on topics of international importance.
+The Center for Comparative Legal Studies and Post-Conflict Peacebuilding is comprised of faculty, students, alumni, our partners, and the William & Mary community.
+We have recognized experts in approximately ten areas of law and routinely produce cutting-edge scholarship on topics of international importance.
 We partner with prestigious global institutions to provide our students with opportunities to work around the world.
-Learn about our students' 2018 summer internships here.
-Our graduates work in dozens of countries, for the United Nations, international firms, and public and private organizations.
+Our graduates work in dozens of countries, for the United Nations, in international firms, and in public and private organizations around the world.

 WHAT WE DO